janosh/pymatviz/readme.md

   doi = {10.5281/zenodo.7486816},
   url = {https://github.com/janosh/pymatviz},
   note = {10.5281/zenodo.7486816 - https://github.com/janosh/pymatviz},
-  urldate = {2023-01-01}, % optional, replace with date of code use version = {0.7.1}, % replace with the version you use }
+  urldate = {2023-01-01}, % optional, replace with your date of access version = {0.7.1}, % replace with the version you use }
 ```